hanhvietphan/macos-thinkpad-t430/README.md

         sudo touch /System/Library/Extensions && sudo kextcache -u /

-GENERATE VANILLA CONFIG.PLIST (if you need)
+GENERATE VANILLA CONFIG.PLIST (if you need it)

-	on /usr/local/bin/clover-genconfig >config.plist
+	on /usr/local/bin/clover-genconfig > config.plist
 	execute and take the xml

 HOW TO FLASH T430 BIOS (if you want to install an 1300AC WiFi …)